Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md

 |Txn Detail: Cust.
 Ref Num       | Search: Merchant Order ID     |
 |Txn Detail: User ID*             | Not Available - *User ID, which indicated whether the transaction was processed via API (with the GatewayID) or via Virtual Terminal (with the User ID) will not be available in CLX reporting.   |

-To generate the comparable **RPM Declined** report in CLX, use the Reporting --> Decline Reasons menu item for a summarized report.
-See Generic Analysis parameters in table above for information on inputs.
-Drill-down capabilities to the transaction level are not enabled from this report.
-Use the Reporting --> Decline Details Anlalysis menu item; same parameters as Search in table above.

-To generate the comparable **RPM Fraudulent** report in CLX, there are two options:
-- Use the Generic Analysis report for a summary view and select the Decline Reson filter to **??????????????**.
-The same can be done using the Search menu item.
-- Use the Decline Reasons report for a summary view and select the Decline Reson filter to **??????????????**. _Note: The Decline Details Analysis report does not allow for filtering on Decline Reason._

-To generate the comparable **RPM Deposits - Closed Batches** report in CLX,

-To generate the comparable **RPM Deposits - Pending Batches** report in CLX,

 <!--
 type: tab